 Buying a House in Italy as a Foreigner: The Costs

 In our earlier blog we talked about the process involved in buying a house in Italy as a foreigner.
-Read on to find out what costs are involved in house buying in Italy.
+Read on to find out what costs are involved in buying a house in Italy.

 Points to note: VAT, or Sales tax is called IVA in Italy and is currently 22%.
 So add this amount onto the prices below.

 The Bollo: is a mandatory tax in the form of stamps that is slapped on to most contracts or invoices over €77.47.
 And when I say slapped, you literally do have to buy stamps from the Tabbachi or post office and attach them to the invoice.
 Phone contracts, some utility contracts, any kind of lease over the amount of €77.47, they are all subject to the bollo.
 However, it is a per-invoice/contract charge, so you don’t have to pay it for every €77.47 you are invoiced for, it’s a one-time payment on the invoice/contract itself.

 The amounts of the stamps are either €2, or €16.

 - The € 2 tax stamp is applied to invoices and tax receipts with an amount exceeding € 77.47

 - The € 16 revenue stamp is applied to the deeds of public administrations, to corporate or notary documents